 8. GAP

 GAP is another company that is starting to offer a more well-rounded youtube channel.
-You can get style advice from costume designer Jenn Rogien, listen to musicians in their Back to Blue series and watch their latest documentary short series with Tony Bennett and a group of NYC students, supporting Arts Education.
+You can get style advice from costume designer Jenn Rogien, listen to musicians in their Back to Blue series and watch their latest documentary short series with Tony Bennett and a group of NYC students, supporting Arts Education.9.
+ANTHROPOLOGIE

 Anthropologie is doing a great job of creating a variety of videos that show the vibe their brand wants to create.
 The videos make you want to leave your regular life behind and start cooking everything from scratch and live in a beautiful old farm house where you spend your time writing your novel.
-Their latest video features window designer Ashley Nardone showing all the care and detailed attention she's put into her latest installation.
+Their latest video features window designer Ashley Nardone showing all the care and detailed attention she's put into her latest installation.10.
+STYLEMINT

 What are your favorite clothing channels and/or videos?